nealie/MKSP/README.md

 are changed.
 - The keyboard layout has been further developed:
     - Space keys are now double sized.
     - There's an extra shift key on the right.
+It turns out that it's not really optional.
     - A Pause key has been added.
+This is needed to scroll back in the console when using FreeBSD in text mode.
 - In addition to the original sloped key base there is also now a flat base, which has an attachable leg in order to privide the required angle.
+This provides a nice clean print with no steps.
+The old case style is also available and has also been reimplemented.
 - The key caps have been completely redesigned:
-    - The stem fits better so the keys are smoother.
+    - The stem fits better so the keys are much smoother.
     - The key shape has been changed so that the symbol legends on the front can be more easily seen.
     - It's also possible to print the keycaps with no supports.